pumzy/GrabJS/README.md

 ## GrabJS API

-GrabJS methods return ```DOMNodeCollection```s.
-This is a custom class, which has a number of methods defined on it (which will be discussed briefly), and contain a number of HTML elements based on the parameters provided to the $g wrapper(again, more in a second).
+GrabJS functions return ```DOMNodeCollection```s.
+This is a custom class, which has a number of functions defined on it (which will be discussed briefly), and contain a number of HTML elements based on the parameters provided to the $g wrapper(again, more in a second).

 ### $g(arg)

-The $g wrapper is, at its core, used to return an instance of a DOMNodeCollection, upon which GrabJS methods can be executed.
+The $g wrapper is, at its core, used to return an instance of a DOMNodeCollection, upon which GrabJS functions can be executed.
 If the arguments passed in to this wrapper is a string, $g will return a new ```DOMNodeCollection``` containing all of the HTML elements on the page that have the same class/id/type as the content specified in the string.
 If the argument is a function, or there are multiple functions, these will be stored in a ```functionqueue```, and then executed in order once the document has fully loaded.
 If the page is already loaded, these will be executed immediately.

 The code used to attain this functionality is as follows.